gogich77/ASUS-USB-C2500/README.md

 # ASUS-USB-C2500
 ASUS USB-C2500

-No need of any aditional drivers for Ubuntu 22.04 Jammy
+No need of any aditional drivers as r8152 for Ubuntu 22.04 Jammy

 On plug the default driver is assigned to it.
 ```